espressif/esp32-scummvm/backends/platform/esp32/README.md

 Scummvm for ESP32P4
 ===================

-This directory allows you to build the ESP32P4 Scummvm backend.
+This is a version of ScummVM that can build a ESP32P4 Scummvm backend.
 It's intended to run on an ESP32-P4-Function-EV board with attached 1024x600 MIPI display, plus optionally a standard keyboard connected to the USB host port.
+The backend code that adds this support is located in /backends/platform/esp32.

 Building
 --------